coder/coder/docs/admin/templates/managing-templates/devcontainers/add-devcontainer.md

    coder template init --id devcontainer-kubernetes
    ```

+   A list of available templates is shown in the [templates_init](../../../../reference/cli/templates_init#--id) reference.

 1. `cd` into the directory and push the template to your Coder deployment:

    ```shell